cbitosc/HTF24-Team-037/Code_Of_Conduct.md

-# MMMUT MCA Alumni Network Project Code of Conduct
+# MMMUT    Alumni Network Project Code of Conduct

 ## Welcome

-Welcome to the **MMMUT MCA Alumni Network** repository!
-This platform connects the alumni of the MCA department at **Madan Mohan Malaviya University of Technology (MMMUT)**.
+Welcome to the **MMMUT    Alumni Network** repository!
+This platform connects the alumni of the    department at **Madan Mohan Malaviya University of Technology (MMMUT)**.
 It serves as an exclusive space where current students, alumni, and faculty members can communicate, share career opportunities, and stay informed about the latest events and achievements of the alumni community.
 Our goal is to build a positive, inclusive, and respectful environment where everyone can participate and contribute meaningfully.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in **MMMUT MCA Alumni Network** a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in **MMMUT    Alumni Network** a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We commit to building a respectful, welcoming, and professional network that fosters collaboration and communication among alumni, students, and faculty members.

 ## Our Standards

-To create a positive experience for everyone involved in **MMMUT MCA Alumni Network**, we expect all participants to adhere to the following standards:
+To create a positive experience for everyone involved in **MMMUT    Alumni Network**, we expect all participants to adhere to the following standards:

 ### Positive Behavior:
 - **Respect for All**: Treat all community members with respect and courtesy, fostering a welcoming and collaborative atmosphere.